 Schloss Vollrads has always belonged to the respectable von Greiffenclau family, who have spent years expanding and adorning the manor house into what it is currently.

-It was so well-known that it was visited by Johann Wolfgang von Goethe, a famous German author and poet, in 1814.
+It was so well-known that Johann Wolfgang von Goethe, a famous German author, and poet, visited it in 1814.

 The winery only grows Riesling, used to make all of its wines, such as the Auslese, Kabinett, and Spätlese wines.